Marabou/ML-Codepub/README.md

 DISCLAIMER: I use a Macbook, so the preparation steps might differ for other operating systems.
 The most important is that you have the required packages installed.

-### 1. Install python3 and pip
+### 1. Install python3
-Make sure you have python3 installed on your computer along with its' package manager pip.
+Make sure you have python3 installed on your computer along with its' package manager pip(in python 3.4 or later pip is included in the binaries).
 Please google how to do this based on your operating system.
 You can verify your installation in your terminal by running the commands `python3` and `pip3`.

 ### 2. Install virtualenv